CISSP Certification Training - Includes Exam

 This CISSP course helps you understand the eight CBK domains in enough detail to pass the exam.
-Our focus is to help you pass the exam, not to make you an expert, for instance, on TOGAF or Object-Oriented Programming.
-As CISSPs ourselves and practicing cyber security experts, we don't waste your time on unimportant topics, irrelevant to the exam.
+Our focus is to help you pass the exam, not to make you an expert on every topic.
+As CISSPs ourselves and practicing cybersecurity experts, we don't waste your time on unimportant topics, irrelevant to the exam.

 The CISSP Certification is Department of Defense (DoD) 8570 approved for the following Information Assurance (IA) position categories:

 DoD 8570 is also known as the IA Workforce Improvement Program.
 Details on DoD 8570 and other useful information can be found on the DISA IASE site.

 To obtain the CISSP credential, you must have a minimum of five years of direct full-time information security work experience in at least two of the following (ISC)² CISSP Common Body of Knowledge (CBK) eight domains:

 - Security and Risk Management (Security, Risk, Compliance, Law, Regulations, and Business Continuity)

 - Security Engineering (Engineering and Management of Security)

 - Communication and Network Security (Designing and Protecting Network Security)

 - Identity and Access Management (Controlling Access and Managing Identity)

 - Security Assessment and Testing (Designing, Performing, and Analyzing Security Testing)